 The Governance of IUPAC is accomplished through three inter-related units: the Council, the Bureau, and the Executive Committee.
 In addition, our goals and objectives are reached through the activities of our Standing Committees, Divisions, Commissions, and other requisite bodies as determined by the Council.
 Our work is accomplished by the more than 4,000 dedicated volunteers from our global community of members who work through established IUPAC bodies and ad hoc Task Forces to meet their goals.
 They are supported in their efforts by the IUPAC Secretariat, currently located in Research Triangle Park, NC, USA, and the IUPAC Leadership Team.
 (Click here to view our administrative framework/organizational chart).
 All of our activities are aligned with the IUPAC strategic plan, mission, and vision and are guided by a set of intrinsic core values that permeate all aspects of our professional scientific behavior.

 IUPAC is governed under Statutes, Bylaws and Standing Orders as adopted by the Council in Madrid, Spain 1975.
-The Statutes, Bylaws and Standing Orders have been updated to reflect Council 12-13 August 2015 Busan, Korea and Executive Committee 31 October-1 November 2015 approvals of three revised Terms of Reference for the approved Interdivisional Committee on Green Chemistry for Sustainable Development.
-These will be reviewed at Council during the 2017 General Assembly.
+The Statutes, Bylaws and Standing Orders have been updated to reflect Council 12-13 July 2017 approval of changes and updates, including the addition of Terms of Reference for the approved Interdivisional Committee on Green Chemistry for Sustainable Development.
+These will be reviewed at Council during the 2019 General Assembly for any proposed changes.
 The Union is defined and governed by these Statutes and Bylaws.